arshvin/k8s-nfs-pv-provisioner/docs/getting-started.md

   * __kube-system/kube-dns__
   * __default/nginx__

+## Building

 To build the docker image which will be deployed into K8S, the command should be launched.
 Let's for example the tag will be __0.0.1__:
 ```bash
 export tag=0.0.1
 docker build /vagrant/ -t microk8s:32001/nfs-provisioner:$tag && docker push microk8s:32001/nfs-provisioner:$tag
 ```
-The key lines of command output, which can help to be suer that the result is successful are
+The key lines of command output, which can help to be sure that all succeeded are
 ```bash
 ...
 Successfully tagged microk8s:32001/nfs-provisioner:0.0.1
 ...
 0.0.1: digest: sha256:ec658fa209c9d64a2d79b7397e9e2ddca5a9d7e5ff2b8c75ff877b744f9227e0 size: 740
 ```
-To deploy the provisioner in the Microk8s and to watch the result are left a couple of commands.
+To deploy the provisioner in the Microk8s and watch the result it left a couple of commands.
 There are 2 ways to do it:
 1. to use the manifests (read [here](./deploy-with-manifets.md))
 2. to use the Helm chart (read [here](./deploy-with-helm.md)):